Contents of the package leaflet for the medicine EVRYSDI 0.75mg / ml powder for oral solution

 SUNFISH Part 1

 Efficacy in later-onset SMA patients was also supported by results from Part 1, the dose-finding partof SUNFISH.
 In Part 1, 51 patients with Type 2 and 3 SMA (including 7 ambulatory patients) between2 to 25 years of age were enrolled.
-After 1 year of treatment there was a clinically meaningfulimprovement in motor function as measured by MFM32, with a mean change from baseline of 2.7points (95% CI: 1.5, 3.8).
+After 1 year of treatment there was a clinically meaningfulimprovement in motor function as measured by MFM32, with a mean change from baseline of2.7 points (95% CI: 1.5, 3.8).
 The improvement in MFM32 was maintained up to 2 years on treatment(mean change of 2.7 points [95% CI: 1.2, 4.2]).

 Use in patients previously treated with other SMA-modifying therapies (JEWELFISH)

-Functional Motor Scale Expanded (HFMSE) score < 10 points.
+Functional Motor Scale Expanded (HFMSE) score 10 points.

-At the analysis at month 24 of treatment, patients 2 - 60 years of age showed overall stabilization inmotor function in MFM-32 and RULM (n = 137 and n = 133, respectively).
+At the analysis at month 24 of treatment, patients 2-60 years of age showed overall stabilization inmotor function in MFM-32 and RULM (n = 137 and n = 133, respectively).
 Patients less than 2 years(n = 6) maintained or gained motor milestones such as head control, rolling and sitting independently.

-All ambulatory patients (aged 5 - 46 years, n = 15) retained their ability to walk.
+All ambulatory patients (aged 5-46 years, n = 15) retained their ability to walk.

-Pre-symptomatic SMA (RAINBOWFISH)
+Presymptomatic SMA (RAINBOWFISH)

-Study BN40703 (RAINBOWFISH) is an open-label, single-arm, multicenter clinical study toinvestigate the efficacy, safety, pharmacokinetics, and pharmacodynamics of Evrysdi in infants frombirth to 6 weeks of age (at first dose) who have been genetically diagnosed with SMA but do not yetpresent with symptoms.
+Study BN40703 (RAINBOWFISH) is an open-label, single-arm, multicenter clinical study toinvestigate the efficacy, safety, pharmacokinetics, and pharmacodynamics of risdiplam in infants frombirth to 6 weeks of age (at first dose) who have been genetically diagnosed with SMA but do not yetpresent with symptoms.

-INTEND score was 51.5 (range: 35.0 to 62.0), the median HINE-2 score was 2.5 (range: 0 to 6.0), andthe median ulnar nerve compound muscle action potential (CMAP) amplitude was 3.6 mV (range: 0.5to 6.7 mV).
+CHOP-INTEND score was 51.5 (range: 35.0 to 62.0), the median HINE-2 score was 2.5 (range: 0 to6.0), and the median ulnar nerve compound muscle action potential (CMAP) amplitude was 3.6 mV(range: 0.5 to 6.7 mV).

-The primary efficacy population (N=5) included patients with 2 SMN2 copies and a baseline CMAPamplitude ≥ 1.5 mV.
+The primary efficacy population (N=5) included patients with 2 SMN2 copies and a baseline CMAPamplitude 1.5 mV.
 In these patients, the median CHOP-INTEND score was 48.0 (range: 36.0 to52.0), the median HINE-2 score was 2.0 (range 1.0 to 3.0), and the median CMAP amplitude was2.6 mV (range: 1.6 to 3.8 mV) at baseline.

 The primary endpoint was the proportion of patients in the primary efficacy population with the abilityto sit without support for at least 5 seconds (BSID-III gross motor scale, Item 22) at Month 12; astatistically significant and clinically meaningful proportion of patients achieved this milestonecompared to the predefined performance criterion of 5%.